Create your facebook yoga business page in 7 simple steps

 Before you start, gather all the things you’ll need as the whole process will be much easier if you have everything ready to go from the start.

-Your cover image should be a landscape high quality shot that ideally shows you practicing or teaching yoga or meditation.
+Your cover image should be a landscape high quality shot that ideally shows you practising or teaching yoga or meditation.
 The size should be 828 wide x 315 pixels tall.
-Make sure you test how your cover image looks on mobile devices as only the center 563 x 315px portion of the image appears on mobile.
+Make sure you test how your cover image looks on mobile devices as only the centre 563 x 315px portion of the image appears on mobile.

 Canva is a super helpful tool for Facebook cover photos as it comes with several premade templates where you can upload your own image to use as the background and edit the text to say whatever you’d like.

 Choose the best images you have and don’t let your images stop you from creating your page!

 You can always update the images once you have your page set up.